xorwow/ansible-vars/README.md

 #### Encryption salts

-Each time you edit a vault or otherwise encrypt a value, a randomly generated salt is used so even identical plain values will result in unique ciphers.
-However, this also means that each time a single encrypted variable is edited, all other ciphers in the vault will change as well.
+Each time you edit a vault or otherwise encrypt a value, a randomly generated salt is used to avoid identical plain values resulting in identical ciphers.
+One side-effect of this is that each time a single encrypted variable is edited, all other ciphers in the vault will change as well, possibly making changelogs (e.g. from git) less useful.
 You can avoid this by passing a fixed salt via `--fixed-salt|-S <salt>` or the environment.
 Note that it should be at least 32 characters long and sufficiently random for Ansible's AES-256 encryption, and that you won't benefit from unique ciphers for identical plaintexts anymore.

 ### Diff logging